cmoscardi/fedcasic_2019/README.md

-## FedCSIC 2019 Workshop: Rapidly Prototyping a Machine Learning Pipeline
+## FedCASIC 2019 Workshop: Rapidly Prototyping a Machine Learning Pipeline

 ### Usage
 #### In the browser